 But if job advertisements were more honest, many would also find suitable candidates.

 What are you looking for: Companions for the journey to the sunny South or South Pole expedition?

-Imagine Reinhold Messner looking for fellow combatants for a dangerous South Pole expedition or for a trip to the South - that would make a big difference ...
+Imagine that Reinhold Messner would be looking for fellow combatants for a dangerous South Pole expedition or for a trip to the South - that would make a significant difference ...